AnonymouX47/term-image/CONTRIBUTING.md

 **_GUIDELINES are not LAWS, CONVENTIONS are not RULES but they're good to follow when there's a valid REASON to._**

 That said...
 Please, no one's perfect.
-So, help point things out or just correct them when something is done otherwise.
+So, help point things out or just correct things when they're done otherwise.
 Thanks!